 What is a Farm Bureau membership?

-Because of our rural heritage, Farm Bureau Financial Services has a long-standing relationship with state Farm Bureau organizations.
-For more than 75 years, members of the state Farm Bureau organizations have often been long-term, loyal clients.
+Because of our rural heritage, Farm Bureau Financial Services has a long-standing relationship with local Farm Bureau organizations.
+For more than 75 years, members of the local Farm Bureau organizations have often been long-term, loyal clients.
 Client/members who purchase property-casualty products pay a Farm Bureau membership fee that makes them eligible for a number of money-saving benefits.
-Visit your state Farm Bureau Federation website for benefit details.
+Visit your local Farm Bureau Federation website for benefit details.
 The American Farm Bureau Federation is a not-for-profit, grassroots advocacy organization.

 Where are Farm Bureau Financial Services agents located?